keboola/serverless-demo-app/README.md

 ### CI and deployment

 CI is configured on Travis, see https://travis-ci.org/keboola/serverless-demo-app.
-Deployment is run automatically after releasing a version on GitHub.
+Deployment to production is run automatically after releasing a version on GitHub.